Sauvé’s Research Group

 Welcome to the Sauvé Group website.
 Our group synthesizes new conjugated molecules and polymers for opto-electronic applications, and studies their structure-property relationships.
 We are particularly interested in combining the advantages of organic and inorganic compounds into novel hybrid organic/inorganic functional materials.

-Current projects include design and study of alternative electron acceptors for organic solar cells, explore concepts to increase the dielectric constant of organic semiconductors, and develop polymers incorporating oligosilanes.
+Current projects include design and study of alternative electron acceptors for organic solar cells, developing conjugated polymers with good mechanical properties, and exploring concepts to increase the dielectric constant of organic semiconductors.

 Members of our group do synthesis and characterization of new materials, study their optical and electrochemical properties, study their solid-state morphology, evaluate their charge transport properties, and test them in solar cells and in transistors.
 To further advance knowledge, we collaborate actively with other groups across many disciplines, including physics, chemistry and engineering.